web7wizard/Azure_developer_Quiz/README.md

 #  ⚙️ idea behind it
-me and my class mate we are taking az900 cirtification of microsoft so i made this so it will help for exam that was the idea behind making this
+me and my class mates, we are taking az900 cirtification of microsoft so i made this so it will help us for exam as well ,  that was the idea behind making this

 # 🗃️ Database Table